 The service is free of charge.

-The precondition for receiving assistive devices for medical rehabilitation is that the need for the device has been established by a doctor.
-These devices include wheelchairs, walking sticks, shower seats and devices that support vision, hearing and communication.
+The prerequisite for obtaining medical rehabilitation assistive devices is that the need for them has been established by a requirements expert.
+Depending on the case, the expert may be a doctor, a physiotherapist, an occupational therapist or a physical therapist.
+Devices include wheelchairs, walking sticks, shower seats and devices that support vision, hearing and communication.

-Assistive devices are available on short-term loan without a doctor’s statement.
-Assistive devices that the public health care services lend to clients free of charge include crutches, walking sticks, walkers, raised toilet seats, bed raisers, wheelchairs and walking frames.
+Assistive devices are available on short-term loan without an expert’s statement.
+Assistive devices that the public health care services lend to clients free of charge include crutches, walking sticks, rollators, raised toilet seats, bed raisers, wheelchairs and walking frames.